lucapxl/smashing_widget_nagiosxi_network/README.md

 # Veeam Widget for [Smashing](https://smashing.github.io)

 [Smashing](https://smashing.github.io) widget that displays a network graph from Nagios XI checks.
-Nagios XI API can return mrtg data we can sue to plot in our smashing dashboard
+Nagios XI API can return rrd data we can sue to plot in our smashing dashboard

 ## Example
 TODO